christophery/pushy/README.md

 ##What I Used

-- HTML 5 Boilerplate
+- HTML5 Boilerplate
 - jQuery
-- CSS 3 transforms & transitions
+- CSS3 transforms & transitions
-- Modernizer
+- Modernizr